hukkin/tomli/README.md

 ### Why this parser?

-Because it's lil'.
+- it's lil'
+- fairly fast (but pure Python so can't do any miracles there)
+- 100% spec compliance: passes all tests in [a test set](https://github.com/toml-lang/compliance/pull/8) soon to be merged to the official [compliance tests for TOML](https://github.com/toml-lang/compliance) repository

 ### Is comment preserving round-trip parsing supported?

-No. The `ltoml.loads` function returns a plain `dict` that is populated with builtin types and types from the standard library only
+No. The `tomli.loads` function returns a plain `dict` that is populated with builtin types and types from the standard library only
 (`list`, `int`, `str`, `datetime.datetime` etc.).
-Preserving comments requires a custom type to be returned so will not be supported, at least not by the `ltoml.loads` function.
+Preserving comments requires a custom type to be returned so will not be supported, at least not by the `tomli.loads` function.

 ### Is there a `dumps`, `write` or `encode` function?